 Day trips worth making

 San Pancho is small and quiet, which makes it a good base for dipping into busier places and returning to calm.
-Travel times below are approximate.
+Travel times below are approximate and assume the coast highway is behaving.
+Ordered by value.

-The obvious one.
-Sayulita is the louder, busier sibling: more shops, more bars, beginner-friendly surf and a party energy San Pancho doesn’t have.
-Worth it for a half-day of browsing, a surf lesson or a night out, and honestly better as a visit than a base if you like quiet.
-Easy cab ride each way.
+The obvious one and the best contrast.
+Sayulita is the louder, busier sibling: more shops and galleries, more bars, beginner-friendly surf with lessons on tap, and a party energy San Pancho does not have.
+Spend a half-day browsing the streets, take a surf lesson on the gentle break, and stay for a drink.
+Worth it, and honestly better as a visit than a base if you value quiet.
+Verdict: worth it, easy cab each way.

 Lo de Marcos — about 15 to 20 minutes north

-Punta Mita — about 40 to 50 minutes south
+Punta Mita and the Marietas Islands — about 40 to 50 minutes south

 Puerto Vallarta — about 1 to 1.5 hours south

-The big city: malecón, old town, restaurants and an airport.
-Worth a day if you want urban energy, art and shopping, but it is a full day out and the drive can drag through Bucerías traffic.
+The big city: the malecón, the old-town Zona Romántica, restaurants, galleries and the airport.
+Worth a day if you want urban energy, art and shopping, but it is a full day out and the drive can drag through Bucerías traffic both ways.
+Verdict: worth it only if you actively want a city fix; otherwise your time is better spent up the coast.

-Honest ranking: Sayulita for the easy contrast, Lo de Marcos for a swimmable beach, Punta Mita for water activities, Vallarta only if you want a city fix.
+Honest ranking: Sayulita for the easy contrast, Lo de Marcos and Chacala for a swimmable beach, Punta Mita for water activities, Vallarta only if you want a city.
+For the logistics of getting to any of these, see getting there and around.